Early Years Educator magazine encourages reflection and discussion; and provoking thinking and debate amongst the early years community.

 Aaron Bradbury is an Early Childhood academic, paying close attention to all aspects of Early Years and Child Centred Practice, Workforce development, Child Development and Early Help.
 His current role is Principal Lecturer for Early Years and Childhood at Nottingham Trent University.
 Aaron is the Chair of the LGBTQ Early Years working group and manages his own website and community called Early Years Reviews.

-David joined the University of Wolverhampton in October 2021 having previously worked at the University of Northampton.
+David is a senior lecturer in education at the University of Northampton.
 David Lectures in Early Childhood and draws on his experiences of primary and early years teaching, working and management experience in the private sector as well as international experiences in Asia, Africa and Europe.
 David has two children currently in their early years and his wife also works within the sector.
 His previous and current experiences all contribute to David’s ongoing teaching, research and advocacy in the sector.

 Jan Dubiel is the Director of Early Years at AISL Harrow International Schools and is a nationally and internationally recognised specialist in Early Childhood Education.
 He was recently identified by the Times Educational Supplement as one of the ten most influential people in British education and was previously Head of National and International development at Early Excellence.
 He has worked as a YN, YR and Y1 teacher, Senior leader, Consultant and adviser and national lead on the management of the (Early Years) Foundation Stage Profile with QCA.
 Jan has written widely on different aspects of Early Years policy, pedagogy and practice.
 His first book “Effective Assessment in the EYFS” was published by SAGE in 2014.